Two can play at that game: constraining the role of supernova and AGN feedback in dwarf galaxies with cosmological zoom-in simulations: Results

 In addition to the (extrapolated) scaling relations, we also plot various observed data.
 As in the left-hand side panel, we include the dwarfs from \citet{baldassare_populating_2020} as well as the dwarfs and globular clusters from \citet{greene_intermediate-mass_2020}.
 For the latter the uncertainties in BH mass (and presence) are significant, so again we indicate the whole range of BH masses from the literature as collated by \citet{greene_intermediate-mass_2020}.

-For the simulations, we calculate the (mass-weighted) 1D stellar velocity dispersion within a fixed aperture of radius $0.3$~kpc, which is well-matched to the 1 arcsecond resolution from \citet{baldassare_populating_2020}, as well as typical dwarf galaxy bulge sizes relied on in other studies \citep{schutte_black_2019}.
+For the simulations, we calculate the (mass-weighted) 1D stellar velocity dispersion, as the root mean square value of the $x$-, $y$- and $z$-directions, within a fixed 2D-aperture of radius $0.3$~kpc, which is well-matched to the 1 arcsecond resolution from \citet{baldassare_populating_2020}, as well as typical dwarf galaxy bulge sizes relied on in other studies \citep{schutte_black_2019}.
 We also varied our aperture size between $0.1$~kpc and $1.1$~kpc \citep[the latter corresponds to the resolution from][at the maximum redshift of the sample]{baldassare_populating_2020} and found no significant difference as the central stellar velocity dispersion profiles are relatively flat.

 Interestingly, while the main simulation runs lie above the extrapolation of the BH mass -- stellar mass relation, all of these runs are in good agreement with the BH mass -- stellar velocity dispersion relation.
 The same applies to the globular cluster data.
 This does not necessarily suggest an inconsistency, e.g. \citet{baldassare_populating_2020} find that for their observed dwarf sample deviations from the BH mass -- stellar velocity dispersion relation do not depend on the $M_\mathrm{BH}/M_\mathrm{stellar}$ ratio (with all of the dwarfs having similar stellar masses).